No Logo is a in-depth review and criticism of the modern effect of marketing on culture and people’s behavior and

 Naomi Klein says that “No Logo” doesn’t stand for a call to arms.
 It’s not about telling you what to do.
 It’s about empowering people to learn how brands and big corporation market and operate.

 What you do with that, is up to you.

 Brand in The Office Create A Dream Knowing Nothing About Actual Operations

 Naomi Klein explains how brands are created by marketing departments in the office and they have little to do with the actual production of the goods.

-Marketing department are busy thinking how to position their brand in the mind of the users -images of things instead of things-.
+Marketing departments are busy thinking about how to position their brand in the mind of the users -images of things instead of things-.